spacemeat/humon/README.md

 > The specific rule is: After the heredoc tag, if the next non-whitespace character is on the same line as the tag, then all text right after the heredoc tag is included in the token, including any whitespace between the tag and the character.
 Conversely, if the next non-whitespace character is on a different line, then all whitespace after the heredoc tag is skipped, up to and including the *first* newline.
 Then all text after that is included in the token.

 These nuances allow you to have code blocks or other format-sensitive things as heredocs, without introducing spurious newlines at the beginning, and without requiring the first line to be preceded by a tag or other Humon punctuation.
-They also allow you to one-line a heredoc, which can be handy for things like Windows directory paths, or Humon node addresses in some other document (we'll talk about node addressing in a bit), or format-sensitive one-line code snippets.
+They also allow you to one-line a heredoc, which can be handy for things like directory paths, or Humon node addresses in some other document (we'll talk about node addressing in a bit), or format-sensitive one-line code snippets.

 **Keys must be strings.**
 A value is a contiguous non-punctuation, non-whitespace string of Unicode code points, or a quoted string of Unicode code points, or a heredoc-tagged string of Unicode code points.